pherbers/adventofcode2024/README.md

 ## Day 12
 Fun task this time.
 For part 2 I initially wanted to do marching cubes, but the holes inside of plots would not have worked with what I tried.
 I came up with a weird way of doing a sweeping convolution with boolean material implication and diffs and sums.
 I'm not writing it down how it works (my mind is an enigma).

+# Day 13
+Part 1 was easy to brute force, but I had to give up on Part 2 because even my more efficient search did not work.
+There has to be a closed form solution, I'm pretty sure, that can give you all possible combinations...
+Maybe some other time.

+# Day 14
+Finally, using pygame is paying off!
+I do these visualizations more for myself, but this made Part 2 pretty straight forward.